Information about how you can protect your children and staff from whooping cough.

 If whooping cough is present in an early learning service, that service should take action to ensure that children and staff are safe.

-Protect against whooping cough
+- Identifying whooping cough

-To find out how to get the vaccination, go to the Immunisation Advisory Centre website(external link) or call 0800 466 863.
+- To find out how to get the vaccination, go to the Immunisation Advisory Centre website(external link), or call 0800 466 863.

 Both adults and children can get whooping cough.

 If you suspect that a child has whooping cough, you can insist that the parents take them to a doctor.
-They should return to your ECE service or kōhanga reo only when they have been cleared by the doctor.
+They should return to your ECE service or kōhanga reo only after they have been cleared by the doctor.

-Any staff with a persistent cough should see their doctor and stay away from the ECE service or kōhanga reo until the doctor is sure it is not whooping cough.
+Any staff with a persistent cough should see their doctor and stay away from the ECE service or kōhanga reo until the

 Last reviewed: Has this been useful?
 Give us your feedback